Rigorous Bounds on Light-by-Light Scattering: Sum Rules from Dispersion Relations

 \section{Sum Rules from Dispersion Relations}

 We have now established the low- and high-energy parameterizations of our amplitudes using the EFT and the partial wave expansions, respectively.
 Dispersion relations relate these by requiring that a contour integral over the entire amplitude in the complex $s$-plane vanishes.
-This requires two assumptions: \begin{enumerate} \item \emph{Causality}: $\mathcal{A}(s, u)$ is analytic on the upper half-plane, $\text{Im}(s) >0$. \item \emph{Boundedness}: the total amplitude falls off faster than $s^2$ for large $s$.
+This requires the following assumptions: \begin{enumerate} \item \emph{Causality}: for fixed $u<0$, $\mathcal{A}(s, u)$ is analytic on the upper half-plane, $\text{Im}(s) >0$. \item \emph{Regge boundedness}: for fixed $u<0$, the total amplitude falls off faster than $s^2$ for large $s$.
 Specifically,

+This large-$s$ behavior has been established rigorously for scattering in gapped theories \cite{Froissart:1961ux, Martin:1965jj}, however in our case we will take it as an unproven assumption. \item \emph{Weak coupling}: we assume that the low-energy amplitudes are weakly coupled at least up to the scale of new physics $M$, so that low-energy loops are suppressed.
+As a result, $M$ is the lowest energy where cuts could possibly appear in the amplitude.
+In general, we will get stronger bounds with a higher value of $M$, and weaker bounds with a lower, or ``more conservative'' value of $M$. \end{enumerate}

-\end{enumerate} The amplitude on the lower half-plane is defined by analytic continuation, \emph{i.e.}\ $\mathcal{A}(s^*, u^*) := \mathcal{A}^*(s, u)$.
+We define the amplitude on the lower half-plane by analytic continuation, \emph{i.e.}\ $\mathcal{A}(s^*, u^*) := \mathcal{A}^*(s, u)$.
 So the first assumption implies that the amplitude is analytic everywhere but the real $s$-line.

 These assumptions imply what we call a \emph{doubly-subtracted dispersion relation}: